Ontario Premier Doug Ford announces cabinet shuffle months into mandate

 Many ministers who have been in the spotlight since the Tories formed government in June, including Health Minister Christine Elliott, Finance Minister Vic Fedeli and Education Minister Lisa Thompson, are staying in their current roles.

-“After four months of unprecedented action, we are taking this opportunity to calibrate our cabinet assignments to ensure we continue to deliver on our commitments to the people,” Ford said in the statement.

-Critics voiced concerns about the suddenness of the shuffle, saying Ford needs to explain his reasons for making such significant changes so soon into his mandate.
+Critics voiced concerns about the suddenness of the shuffle, saying Ford needs to provide reasons for making such significant changes so soon into his mandate.

 “These actions make it abundantly clear that Ford is trying to paper over the problems in his hand-picked cabinet.
 To remove and demote a number of ministers after just a few months is troubling,” NDP deputy leader Sara Singh said in a news conference.